The Faroe Islands Whale Hunt

 Each year in the summer months the so called Grindadráp is taking place in the Faroes Islands.
 Around 800 long-finned Pilot whales and many Atlantic white-sided dolphins are killed in this non-commercial and organized slaughter which has existed as a tradition for centuries.

-Anyone who has a special training certificate in slaughtering a pilot whale with the spinal-cord lance can participate.
-This was not necessary earlier, but because of constant criticism from animal welfare organizations, the Faroese people try to improve the slaughtering methods in order to make them more “humane”….
-Still with the new method the whales suffer hugely as most do not die instantly.
+Anyone who has a special training certificate in slaughtering a Pilot whale with the spinal-cord lance can participate.
+This was not necessary earlier, but because of constant criticism from animal welfare organizations, the Faroese people try to improve the slaughtering methods in order to make them more “humane”.
+Still with the new method the whales suffer tremendously as most do not die instantly.

 Many Faroese consider the hunt an important part of their food culture and history.

-As of the end of November 2008 Høgni Debes Joensen, chief medical officer of the Faroe Islands and Pál Weihe, scientist, have recommended in a letter to the Faroese government that pilot whales should no longer be considered fit for human consumption because of the high level of mercury, PCB and DDT derivatives.
+As of the end of November 2008 Høgni Debes Joensen, chief medical officer of the Faroe Islands and Pál Weihe, scientist, have recommended in a letter to the Faroese government that Pilot whales should no longer be considered fit for human consumption due to the high level of mercury, PCB and DDT derivatives.

 However, the Faroese government did not forbid whaling.

 There has later been discussion about how much whale meat the Faroes people should consume and current levels of mercury, PCB and DDT.
 Still this hasn’t stopped the hunt!